Wednesday, February 5 at 7pm

 Sergei Eisenstein (USSR 1944) 103 min.
 35MM.
 With Nikolai Cherkasov, Ludmila Tselikovskaya, Mikhail Zharov.
 Russian with English subtitles.

 Navigating the deadly waters of Stalinist politics, Eisenstein was able to film two parts of his planned trilogy about the troubled sixteenth-century tsar who united Russia.
 Visually stunning and powerfully acted, Ivan the Terrible charts the rise to power and descent into terror of this veritable dictator.
 Though pleased with the first installment, Stalin detected the portrait in the second film, with its summary executions and secret police, and promptly banned it.
+Presented in connection with the Bucknell Humanities Center themed programming, “Narrating Russia’s Empires: Eurasian Resistance/s.”
+Introduced by professor Zukhra Kasimova (History).

 Wednesday, March 5 at 7pm